If you are not used to eating seasonally, do some research.

 Make sure you understand the policies.

-CSA farmers differ in their policies regarding what happens with your bag if you don't pick it up (e.g. vacation, something-came-up, I forgot, etc.) Make sure you know how these situations are dealt with, before the season starts.
+CSA farmers differ in their policies regarding what happens with your bag if you don't pick it up (e.g. vacation, something-came-up, I forgot, etc.) Make sure you know how we manage these situations before the season starts.